 MiFID II is a rather dry subject to research but its effects on the financial markets will be far-reaching and many institutions are unprepared.
 For the most thorough and reliable information, head to the Financial Conduct Authority’s website.
 This covers all the MiFID II proposals, not just those affecting research providers and consumers, and has guides to what firms will need to do to ensure their business functions will be compliant with the legislation.
 It’s a lengthy read, so for those interested purely in research unbundling, TABB Forum has published a handy digest of the proposals.

 MiFID II Research Unbundling Delays and Uncertainty

-MiFID II was supposed to be implemented in 2017, but because of the size and scope of the proposed regulations a delay until January 2018 is widely expected.
-However, the EU authorities are continuing to stall on the detail of the proposals and the confirmation the new implementation date.
+MiFID II was supposed to be implemented in 2017, but because of the size and scope of the proposed regulations, a delay until January 2018 is widely expected.
+However, the EU authorities are continuing to stall on the detail of the proposals and the confirmation of the new implementation date.
 A leaked draft of the proposals even suggested that payment for research through commissions will continue to be permitted.
-The continuing delay and uncertainty is making life extremely difficult for affected firms, who will have to scramble to make the major changes required across their business functions, from client services to IT and HR systems.
+The continuing delay and uncertainty are making life extremely difficult for affected firms, who will have to scramble to make the major changes required across their business functions, from client services to IT and HR systems.